Fall 2020 Academic Plan: Frequently Asked Questions

 MIAD’s Student Accounts and Financial Aid offices are committed to working with our students and families to the best of our ability through these challenging times.
 We understand that families may be negatively impacted by the COVID-19 public health crisis.
 For assistance with account balances, payment plans, and financial aid, please contact:

-College leadership continues to evaluate various comprehensive fees, and where possible, will refund any unspent funds to students.
+College leadership continues to evaluate various comprehensive fees, and where possible, will refund any unspent spring 2020 funds to students.

 How can I get help with my courses?

 Even though we are temporarily making our services virtual, we are still here to support students.
 We are available via email and phone, and can also schedule Google hangout or video chats with students.

 - Jennifer Crandall, Associate Dean of Students (firstname.lastname@example.org, 414-847-3344) is available for medical questions and concerns, counseling resources, time management, and other questions/concerns.

 - Hanna Hobson, Student Support Counselor (email@example.com, 414-847-3349, bit.ly/miadhanna) is available to mental health support counseling.